 We know, we know – eating healthily sounds like a great idea in theory, but actually DOING it seems darn near impossible.
 You’re a busy family; grownups work, kids have practices and sports and activities.
-You keep saying you’re going to make better food choices, to do family workouts together (or even these 9 quick exercises during commercial breaks as you watch TV together), but you never quite get there.
+You keep saying you’re going to make better food choices, to do family workouts together, but you never quite get there.
 You need tips for healthy family eating that are fast AND easy, or it’s just not happening.

 It’s just like the host of health risks that we now know comes from sitting all day at desk jobs: we know we should do better, but that doesn’t make doing better any easier.

 Fortunately, summer is the perfect time to get started on healthier eating as a family.
 With so many in-season options available in stores and farmer’s markets, you’ve probably got a ton of choices for healthier eating right at your fingertips.
 And even when you don’t have the time to cook fancy meals from scratch (who does?), you can make healthier choices from the options at hand.

 So here are some quick tips to help health-conscious families take the hard work out of healthy eating, without a lot of effort or expense:

 Plan your prep, and prep in bulk

 It’s so easy, when you’re heading home from work and trying to figure out what’s for dinner, to get sucked into that hot bar at your local supermarket, or grab some takeout again.
 Indulging in this habit too often will take a real toll, though – on your wallet, your waistlines, and your family’s overall health.